 - 1 cup whole milk

-- 1 small Parmigiano Reggiano cheese rind *optional
+- 1 medium to large Parmigiano Reggiano cheese rind

 Seasonings